-Representing the first example of Greek revival architecture in the United Kingdom, the house was converted into flats in the 1960s and was purchased by Led Zeppelin.
-Rescued from dereliction by the Pinnegar family in 1982, it remains one of South East England's best-kept secrets; an architectural gem, and a family home.
+Representing the first example of Greek revival architecture in the United Kingdom, the house was converted into flats in the 1960s and purchased by Led Zeppelin.
+Rescued from dereliction by the Pinnegar family in 1982, it remains one of Britain's best-kept secrets; an architectural gem, and a family home.